Last Updated on January 27, 2026 by Emma Fajcz | Published: August 5, 2019

-Sure, many people regularly speak Castilian Spanish here in Barcelona.
-But pride in the local language runs deep in Catalonia, and making an effort to speak a little bit of Catalan will immediately make the locals smile.
+In Barcelona, it’s all about Catalan!
+Although many people regularly speak Castilian Spanish in Barcelona, pride in the local language runs deep in Catalonia, and making an effort to speak a little bit of Catalan will immediately make the locals smile.
 It shows you respect their language, identity and culture.
+An easy way to start is to learn how to navigate a Catalan menu and learn some food vocabulary before you come to Barcelona.

 If you’re like us, you can’t even think about starting the day until you’ve had your caffeine fix.
 Luckily, there are some seriously great spots for breakfast in Barcelona where you can start your day off on the most delicious note possible—coffee and all.